-&lt;sup>1 It is important to note that our decision does not hold that jailers cannot be "deputy sheriffs".
-The County has advised the Wisconsin Department of Employee Trust Funds that the jailers are "protective occupation participants" within the meaning of Sec.
-40.02(48)(a), Stats.
-By so doing, the County has determined that the jailers "involve active law enforcement."
-By doing so, the County has also satisfied us that the principal duties of the jailers involve active law enforcement within the meaning of Sec.
-40.02(48)(a), Stats.
-Thus, if the jailers were to be sworn by the Sheriff, they would qualify as a "deputy sheriff" under Secs.
+The County has advised the Wisconsin Department of Employee Trust Funds that the Corrections Officers are "protective occupation participants" within the meaning of Sec.
+40.02(48)(a), Stats.1 By so doing, the County has determined that the Corrections Officers "principal duties" "involve active law enforcement."
+By doing so, the County has also satisfied us that the principal duties of the Corrections Officers involve active law enforcement.2

+Thus, the Corrections Officers meet both components necessary to qualify as a "deputy sheriff" under Secs.
 40.02(48)(am)13 and (b)3, Stats.